 Are you searching for properties online through Rightmove and Zoopla?
 Did you know you can remove Homewise properties from your search results?
 Just filter out ‘retirement properties’ and our listings will be excluded from your results.
 You won’t miss any listings as the local agent selling the property will also advertise the property at the full market value, you’ll just see more relevant results for your search.

 Myth 2 - Homewise is raising the market price of properties

 As with any property sale, the selling price is determined by the independent estate agent and the vendor.
 This is known as the market price.
 Homewise has no influence over the market value of a property and is unable to determine what price the vendor may or may not sell their property for.
-We simply apply a discount to the market price the estate agent is advertising the property at.
+We simply apply a reduced saving percentage to the market price the estate agent is advertising the property at.